“Engagement has to be human, because people trust people more than brands.”- Ana Alonso (Global Marketing Head Recruitment, Shell)

 It is possible that since virtual fairs can be accessed from the comfort of your homes, the convenience at times overrides the preparation and candidates tend to forget basic things like a webcam or an e-resume.
 However, no matter the scenario, when it comes to job search of any kind, the same checklist applies everywhere- professional approach and prior homework are very important.
 A great advantage of a VFair here is that companies put up a lot of detailed information online, which you can easily utilize to make an intelligent plan for yourself.

-Now that we know that VFairs are a great opportunity for engaging with recruiters, we should focus on how to prepare for a VFair:
+Now that we know that VFairs are a great opportunity for engaging with employers, we should focus on how to prepare for a VFair:

 - Keep Abreast With Upcoming VFairs

-A quick internet search will yield all the relevant information but it is important that you monitor websites of universities, job boards such as vFairs, and private organizations that sponsor VFairs so you don’t miss out on important events.
+A quick internet search will yield all the relevant information but it is important that you monitor websites of universities, job boards such as vFairs, and private organizations that host VFairs so you don’t miss out on important events and registration deadlines.

 - Choose The Right Fair